AutoFed: Personalized Federated Traffic Prediction via Adaptive Prompt: Abstract

 \section{Abstract}

 Accurate traffic prediction is essential for Intelligent Transportation Systems, including ride-hailing, urban road planning, and vehicle fleet management.
-However, due to significant privacy concerns surrounding traffic data, most existing methods rely on local training, resulting in data silos and limited knowledge sharing.
-Federated Learning (FL) offers an efficient solution through privacy-preserving collaborative training; however, standard FL struggles with the non-independent and identically distributed (non-IID) problem among clients.
-This challenge has led to the emergence of Personalized Federated Learning (PFL) as a promising paradigm.
-Nevertheless, current PFL frameworks require further adaptation for traffic prediction tasks, such as specialized graph feature engineering, data processing, and network architecture design.
-A notable limitation of many prior studies is their reliance on hyper-parameter optimization across datasets—information that is often unavailable in real-world scenarios—thus impeding practical deployment.
-To address this challenge, we propose AutoFed, a novel PFL framework for traffic prediction that eliminates the need for manual hyper-parameter tuning\footnote{\textbf{Note the hyper-parameters in this paper mainly refer to those related to framework structure, rather than standard machine learning hyper-parameters such as learning rate or batch size.}}.
+However, due to significant privacy concerns, most existing methods rely on local training, resulting in data silos and limited knowledge sharing.
+Federated Learning (FL) enables privacy-preserving collaborative training, but standard FL struggles with non-independent and identically distributed (non-IID) data across clients.
+Personalized Federated Learning (PFL) has emerged as a promising paradigm, yet current PFL frameworks require extensive adaptation for traffic prediction tasks, such as graph feature engineering and network architecture design.
+Moreover, many prior methods depend on dataset-specific hyper-parameter optimization, which impedes practical deployment.
+To address these challenges, we propose AutoFed, a novel PFL framework for traffic prediction that reduces the dataset-specific manual design required by prior work, most notably hand-crafted graph construction and the manual selection of pattern-extraction filters.
 Inspired by prompt learning, AutoFed introduces a federated representor that employs a client-aligned adapter to distill local data into a compact, globally shared prompt matrix.
 This prompt then conditions a personalized predictor, allowing each client to benefit from cross-client knowledge while maintaining local specificity.
-Extensive experiments on real-world datasets demonstrate that AutoFed consistently achieves superior performance across diverse scenarios.
-The code of this paper is provided at \url{https://github.com/RS2002/AutoFed}.
+Because knowledge is shared through this prompt rather than through aggregated parameters, AutoFed naturally supports clients whose road networks differ in the number of nodes, and its per-round communication is independent of the graph size.
+Extensive experiments on real-world datasets demonstrate that AutoFed consistently achieves competitive performance across diverse scenarios while keeping communication overhead low.
+The code of this paper is provided at anonymous repository \url{https://anonymous.4open.science/r/AutoFed-3440}.